Samson and Delilah (2009 film): Plot

 Samson and Delilah are 14-year-olds who live in an Aboriginal community near Alice Springs in Central Australia.
-Samson is a mute boy living in a run-down shelter with his brother's band playing ska music all day right outside his bedroom.
-He sniffs petrol every morning.
-Samson is interested in Delilah, who lives with her grandmother, and throws a rock at her outside the local convenience store.
+Samson is a mute boy who lives in a run-down shelter and is addicted to sniffing petrol.
+His elder brother's ska band practices outside his bedroom all day, disrupting Samson's sleep.
+Delilah cares for her frail grandmother, taking her to clinic appointments and managing her medication.
+Together, Delilah and her grandmother create dot paintings which they sell to an art broker for modest sums.
+Samson becomes interested in Delilah and awkwardly seeks her attention.
 In spite of mocking encouragement from her grandmother, Delilah is not interested in him.
-Samson spends a day following Delilah around and attempts to move in with Delilah.
+Samson spends a day following Delilah around and attempts to move in with Delilah uninvited.
+When Delilah's grandmother dies in the night, Delilah’s family blame her and thrash her with sticks.
+Samson in a fit of rage hits his brother with a log of wood to silence him and his band, but his brother retaliates and beats him up.

-Delilah's grandmother dies and the old women blame her "neglect" for the death and thrash her.
-Samson in a fit of rage beats his brother to shut him and his band up but his brother beats him up.
+Desperate to escape their circumstances, Samson steals the community’s car and takes Delilah to Alice Springs where they live rough under a bridge over the dry bed of the Todd River.
+Gonzo, a chronic alcoholic homeless man living there, allows them to stay with him.
+Delilah sees her paintings for sale in a gallery for several thousands of dollars each.
+When she tries to sell her work herself, she is rebuffed by both the gallery owner and the public.
+Samson’s petrol sniffing addiction becomes more severe.
+At one point, he gets so intoxicated he does not notice when Delilah is kidnapped by a group of white teenagers in a car, where she is raped and beaten.
+She eventually finds her way back to Samson, but he is too intoxicated to notice.
+In her despair, Delilah begins sniffing petrol as well.

-Samson steals a car and takes Delilah to Alice Springs where they live rough under a bridge over the dry bed of the Todd River.
-Gonzo, a deranged homeless man living there, helps them.
-Samson continues to sniff petrol.
-At one point, he gets so high that he does not notice when Delilah is taken by a group of white teenagers in a car.
-She is raped and bashed, but eventually comes back to Samson, who is unconscious.
-She begins sniffing petrol, too.
-With Samson again dazed by petrol, they are walking along the street and Delilah is hit by a car.
-When Samson eventually comes to and realises she has been hit, he believes she is dead and cuts off his hair as a sign of respect.
-He spends weeks sitting in the same position under the bridge sniffing petrol as a means of getting over her death.
-She comes back and rescues Samson, and they are both brought back to their village.
+One day, while the two are walking the streets inebriated, Delilah is hit by a car.
+When Samson finally sobers and realises what has happened, he believes she is dead and cuts off his hair in mourning.
+For weeks, he remains under the bridge, lost in grief and sniffing petrol.
+However, Delilah is released from hospital and returns with his brother to rescue him, bringing them both back to their community.
 As they arrive, one of the old women begins to beat Samson for stealing the community's only car.
-Delilah decides to take Samson to a secluded area for rehabilitation, and to get over his petrol sniffing habit.
-Eventually Samson stops sniffing petrol, and over time Delilah is able to coax him back to his original state.
+In an effort to help Samson overcome his petrol addiction, Delilah takes him to a secluded area for rehabilitation.
+Over time, she successfully encourages him to return to his original self, and in a moment of joy, Samson hears his brother's ska music playing on the local radio.